saagie/jupyter-saagie-plugin/README.rst

 Jupyter Saagie plugin
 =====================

-This plugin allows you to easily create a Jupyter notebook from a local notebook.
+This plugin allows you to easily create a Jupyter notebook on Saagie from a local notebook.

 Install
 -------

+In your Jupyter Python environment, run:

 | ``pip install https://github.com/saagie/jupyter-saagie-plugin/archive/0.3.0.tar.gz``

 Usage
 -----

-Simply run ``ipython notebook`` as always, you will see a new button in the toolbar.
+Simply run ``jupyter notebook`` as always, you will see a new button in the toolbar.
 Use it to log on your account and deploy the notebook.

 These kernels are currently supported: